Alpine newt: Distribution

 The alpine newt is native to continental Europe.
 It is relatively common over a large, more or less continuous range from northwestern France to the Carpathians in Romania, and from southern Denmark in the north to the Alps and France just north of the Mediterranean in the south, but absent from the Pannonian basin.
 Isolated areas of distribution in Spain, Italy and Greece correspond to distinct subspecies (see section Taxonomy: Subspecies above).
 Alpine newts have been deliberately introduced to parts of continental Europe, including within the boundaries of cities such as Bremen and Berlin.
 Other introductions have occurred to Great Britain, mainly England but also Scotland, and Coromandel Peninsula in New Zealand.
+A thriving introduced population was discovered in 2014 in the Catalonian Pre-Pyrenees (Santa Maria de Besora, Barcelona), likely established from released captive individuals; this population was found to be a carrier of ranavirus.

 The alpine newt can occur at high elevation and has been found up to 2370 m above sea level in the Alps.
 It also occurs in the lowlands down to sea level.
 Towards the south of its range, most populations are found above 1000 m.